Mirai (2025 film)

-Mirai (written onscreen as Mirāi: Super Yodha) is a 2025 Indian Telugu-language fantasy action adventure film written and directed by Karthik Gattamneni.
+Mirai is a 2025 Indian Telugu-language fantasy action-adventure film written and directed by Karthik Gattamneni.
 Produced by TG Vishwa Prasad and Krithi Prasad for People Media Factory, the film stars Teja Sajja, Manchu Manoj, Jagapathi Babu, Jayaram, Shriya Saran and Ritika Nayak in important roles.

-Mirai was released worldwide on 12 September 2025.
-Critics praised the film's acting and visual effects, but criticised the humour.
+Mirai was released worldwide on 12 September 2025 to positive reviews from critics who praised the film's acting and visual effects, but criticised the humour and emerged as a commercial success at the box office and emerged as fourth-highest grossing Telugu film of 2025.
 A sequel titled Mirai: Jaithraya is in development.